 Location.
-29° 53.675′ N, 81° 20.152′ W. Marker is in St. Augustine, Florida, in Saint Johns County.
+29° 53.675′ N, 81° 20.152′ W. Marker is in St. Augustine, Florida, in St. Johns County.
 Marker is on North Rodriguez Street south of Pearl Street, on the left when traveling north.
 Touch for map.
 Marker is at or near this postal address: 505 N Rodriquez St, Saint Augustine FL 32084, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 650 Julia Street (about 500 feet away, measured in a direct line); 96 Evergreen Avenue (approx. ¼ mile away); New Augustine Colored Elementary School #36 (approx. 0.3 miles away); S.D.W.
 Smith, Ancient City, Mt.
 Horeb #20 (approx. 0.3 miles away); Shiloh Missionary Baptist Church (approx. 0.4 miles away); 262 West King Street (approx. 0.4 miles away); 57 Chapin Street (approx. 0.4 miles away); Zora Neale Hurston (approx. 0.4 miles away).
 Touch for a list and map of all markers in St. Augustine.

 Categories. • Cemeteries & Burial Sites •

 Credits.
 This page was last revised on March 24, 2019.
 This page originally submitted on May 19, 2014, by James R. Murray of Elkton, Florida.
 This page has been viewed 476 times since then and 44 times this year.
-Photos: 1, 2, 3. submitted on May 19, 2014, by James R. Murray of Elkton, Florida. • Bernard Fisher was the editor who published this page.
+Photos: 1. submitted on March 23, 2019, by Brandon D Cross of Flagler Beach, Florida.
+2, 3. submitted on May 19, 2014, by James R. Murray of Elkton, Florida.
+4. submitted on March 23, 2019, by Brandon D Cross of Flagler Beach, Florida. • Bernard Fisher was the editor who published this page.